NATIONAL FRENCH FRY DAY | July 13

 It is believed by some that the term “French” was introduced to the potatoes when the American soldiers arrived in Belgium during World War I and consequently tasted Belgian fries.
 Since French was the official language of the Belgian Army at that time, it is possible the American soldiers began calling the fried potatoes “French” fries.

-HOW TO OBSERVE NATIONAL FRENCH FRY DAY
+HOW TO OBSERVE #NationalFrenchFryDay

 Enjoy some French fries.
 Share them seasoned or dipped.
 Order them cut and shaped how you like them!
-Post on social media using #NationalFrench FryDay.
+And do we have deals for the day or what?
+Check out the Celebration Deals page to find French Fry deals near you!
+Do you have a deal to add to the list?
+Contact us and we will get it added!
+Post on social media using #NationalFrenchFryDay.

-HISTORY OF NATIONAL FRENCH FRY DAY
+NATIONAL FRENCH FRY DAY HISTORY

 We were unable to find the creator or origin of National French Fry Day.